What are the boundaries of marketing activities for an entity covered by HIPAA?

 by | Feb 28, 2023 | HIPAA News and Advice

-Marketing activities for an entity covered by HIPAA are subject to strict boundaries, where patient-specific authorization is generally required before using PHI for marketing purposes, unless the communication falls under certain exceptions like treatment-related communications, healthcare operations, face-to-face communications, and promotional gifts of nominal value, ensuring that patients’ privacy rights are respected and their sensitive health information is not improperly used or disclosed for marketing endeavors.
+Marketing activities for an entity covered by HIPAA are subject to strict boundaries, where patient-specific authorization is generally required before using PHI for marketing purposes, unless the communication falls under certain exceptions like treatment-related communications, healthcare operations, face-to-face communications, and promotional gifts of nominal value, ensuring that patients’ privacy rights are respected and their sensitive health information is not improperly used or disclosed for marketing purposes.
 Healthcare professionals and entities must adhere to these boundaries to ensure compliance with the law and maintain the confidentiality of patient information.

 Boundaries of Marketing Activities for HIPAA-covered EntitiesExplanation